 Cinema workers lead the way on Living Wage

-Members at Picturehouse cinemas, owned by Cineworld, continue to press their management for the Living Wage (currently £9.75 an hour in London and £8.45 outside London).
-The campaign, launched by members at The Ritzy in 2014, entered its second phase in September 2016.
-Since that time workers at the Hackney Picturehouse, Picturehouse Central, Crouch End Picturehouse and Duke of York's in Brighton have joined The Ritzy in the fight, submitting claims for the living wage and for other improvements in key terms.
-By 18 March 2017 all five sites had staged strike action.
+Members at Picturehouse cinemas, owned by Cineworld, continue to press their management for the Living Wage (£9.75 an hour in London and £8.45 outside London as at 1 November 2016).
+The campaign, launched by members at Brixton's Ritzy cinema in 2014, entered its second phase in September 2016.
+Since that time workers at the Crouch End Picturehouse, Duke of York's Brighton, East Dulwich Picturehouse, Hackney Picturehouse and Picturehouse Central have joined The Ritzy in the fight, submitting claims for the living wage and for other improvements in key terms.
+By 18 March 2017 all six sites had staged strike action.

 Union members at the Curzon circuit also staged a hard fought campaign for union recognition and the Living Wage; unlike Picturehouse, however, Curzon management listened, and the company had the honour of being the first cinema chain to pay the Living Wage.

 BECTU helps its cinema members with a range of workplace issues.
 Pic: Stefano Cagnoni

 BECTU's involvement with cinema dates back to the start of cinema exhibition in the UK